Hojung-Jeong/Silver-Bullet-Encryption-Tool/README.md

 Simple and clear

 2) It is impossible to PRECISELY represent 1/3 in base 10.
 There is even no need to explain about it.
+That is it.
+How simple is that!

 Still some close-minded people may respond in this way
 -----------------